Draghtnim/thebloodisalie/Public Scene/README.txt

-IMPORTANT: THIS IS STILL IN AN EXPERIMENTAL STATE, THINGS ARE BOUND TO CHANGE AND GET PATCHED, WHICH MAY NEED A REINSTALL
+IMPORTANT: This bundle is in an acceptable state as of now, although if needed it might be modified in the future for patches or additional requested assets

 there are 2 ways to install the bundle, the zip or the port

-but you MUST include the script in rudescripts and in your ultrakill scripts folder
+but you MUST include the script in rudescripts and in your ultrakill scripts folder, for safety install the script first